ElectronSutra/venture/pages/the-realm/immaculates/immaculate-dragons.md

 ---
 layout: default
 title: The Immaculate Dragons
-permalink: /the-realm/immaculatism/immaculate-dragons
+permalink: /the-realm/Immaculacy/immaculate-dragons
-parent: Immaculatism
+parent: Immaculacy
 grand_parent: The Realm
 nav_order: 1
 ---

 # The Immaculate Dragons

-The Immaculate Dragons are the five warrior-saints that founded Immaculatism and wrote the first of the Immaculate Texts.
+The Immaculate Dragons are the five warrior-saints that founded Immaculacy and wrote the first of the Immaculate Texts.
 The Immaculate Dragons fulfill a messianic role, having brought the wisdom of the Immaculate Order to the masses after their conquest of the Anathema.
 They also fulfill an aspirational role, as